Kevin-Yang130/ML-LinkedIn-Applications-Predictor/README.md

 ---

 ## Key Insights
-1. Jobs offering remote options tend to attract more applications.
+1. Remote jobs attract significantly more applications than non-remote jobs
-2. Higher salaries positively correlate with increased application numbers.
-3. Popular locations for job postings include major metropolitan areas.
+2. The number of views is a critical predictor of job applications across models, with its importance being most pronounced in Random Forest and XGBoost.
+Visibility drives application numbers
+3. Location and company size are key factors influencing applications in XGBoost, with more applications generally seen in popular locations and larger companies.
-4. Skills listed in job descriptions play a significant role in determining popularity.
+4. Skill category plays a limited role in predicting the number of applications
+5. The relationship between features and applications is non-linear, which aligns with the strengths of models like Random Forest, XGBoost, and Neural Networks

 ---